 We take all reasonable steps to ensure that marketing and business development opportunities are allocated fairly between barristers and continually seek to improve and enhance our monitoring and analysis in this respect.
 Details of our policy in this regard can be found in our Equality & Diversity Handbook.

 We are committed to ensuring equality of opportunity and treatment for all.
-We wish to foster an inclusive culture in which clients, members, staff, pupils, mini-pupils and applicants from all backgrounds feel welcome, and a treated fairly, without discrimination of any kind.
+We wish to foster an inclusive culture in which clients, members, staff, pupils, mini-pupils and applicants from all backgrounds feel welcome, and are treated fairly, without discrimination of any kind.

 Our Transitioning at Work Policy can be found in our Equality & Diversity Handbook and addresses the support available to any member or Chambers, staff or pupil who wishes to transition at work.